 The Big Bad of Awakening.
 The Fell Dragon who tried to destroy the world in ancient times, but was sealed away by the one with the Divine Dragon's blessing.
-While the Ylisseans call it the Fell Dragon, the Plegians worship it as a Divine Dragon.
+While the Ylisseans fear the Fell Dragon, the Grimleal who control Plegia worship him as their god.
 According to legend, Grima is gigantic in size.
 A thousand years later, Grima is awakened when a suitable vessel is born and the Awakening Ritual is performed.
-This vessel turns out to be the Avatar (aka you - the player), and in the Bad Future, Validar succeeds in awakening Grima, who possesses Robin and kills Chrom.
+This vessel turns out to be Robin (aka you - the player), and in the Bad Future, Validar succeeds in awakening Grima, who possesses Robin and kills Chrom.
 In the main story, the present Grima is revived once the Grima from the future uses his host Robin body as a substitute for the real Robin's, and the two fight Chrom and his army.
 The possessed body Grima uses is referred to as the Hierophant.

 - A God Am I: Naga insists that they aren't quite gods, but Grima seems to feel otherwise.